shenwei356/kmcp/docs/usage.md

   -q, --quiet                ► Do not print any verbose information.
 But you can write them to file
                              with --log.
   -j, --threads int          ► Number of CPUs cores to use. (default 16)

+Use "kmcp [command] --help" for more information about a command.

 ```